worree133/Labelme-for-Auto-Human-Segmentation/README.md

 It is written in Python and uses Qt for its graphical interface.
 <br />

-<i>The first function "Model: P3M-Net" can label the human automatically<br /></i>
+<i>The first function "Model: P3M-Net" can label the human automatically.<br /></i>
 <img src="resources/demo1.gif" width="50%" />
 <br />
-<i>The second function "Model: MatteFormer" can label different objects after the user draws trimaps</i>
+<i>The second function "Model: MatteFormer" can label different objects after the user draws trimaps.
+After drawing the gray part, right click the center area to fill it with white color.</i>
 <img src="resources/demo2.gif" width="70%" />
 <br />
-<i>The third function "Threshold Setting" can adjust the labeling boundary</i>
+<i>The third function "Threshold Setting" can adjust the labeling boundary.</i>
 <img src="resources/demo3.gif" width="70%" />
 <br />
 <i>The fourth function "Replace Linestrip" can correct the labeling.
-Press Enter to confirm the corrected part</i>
+Press Enter to confirm the corrected part.</i>
 <img src="resources/demo4.gif" width="70%" />

 ## Features